Jōmon people: Modern groups

 The Ainu are among the modern groups displaying the highest amounts of Jōmon-derived ancestry.

 The Ainu have the highest proportion of Jōmon ancestry among modern populations, estimated at up to 70%, followed by the Ryukyuan/Okinawan people at around 30%, and mainland Japanese at approximately 10–20%.
-Overall, Jōmon ancestry peaks in the northernmost and southernmost parts of Japan and is the highest in Okinawa, followed by Tohoku and Kanto.
+Overall, Jōmon ancestry peaks in the northernmost and southernmost parts of Japan (Hokkaido and Okinawa, respectively), followed by Tohoku and Kanto.
 Residents of Tōhoku, Kantō, and Kyūshū show closer genetic affinities with Ryukyuans.
-Genetic relatedness between the Ainu and mainland Japanese is particularly strong in western Hokkaidō and Aomori.
+Genetic relatedness between the Ainu and mainland Japanese is likewise strong in western Hokkaidō and Aomori.
 It is also believed that mainland Japanese primarily derive their Jōmon ancestry from western Jōmon populations.
 Conversely, Jōmon ancestry is the lowest in Kinki and Shikoku, where Yayoi ancestry is more dominant.
 Yamamoto et al. 2024 found a wide range of Jōmon ancestry within different Japanese subgroups, ranging from 10–32%.
+According to a 2025 study, mainland Japanese derive ~20% of their ancestry from Jōmon peoples and are especially close to Early and Middle Jōmon specimens from Kumamoto and Tokyo respectively.

 In modern Koreans, Jōmon ancestry is present at about 5%.
-Jōmon-related ancestry is also present in several Siberian and Southeast Asian groups.
+Jōmon-related ancestry is also present in several Siberian (particularly in the Ulchi at 7% and Nivkh at 10%) and Southeast Asian groups.

 In popular culture

 Aspects of the Jōmon culture and pottery were used in the video game The Legend of Zelda: Breath of the Wild.
-Nintendo's art director Takizawa Satoru said that the Jōmon culture was the inspiration for the "Sheikah Slates, shrines and other ancient objects" in the game.
+The art director of Nintendo Takizawa Satoru said that the Jōmon culture was the inspiration for the "Sheikah Slates, shrines and other ancient objects" in the game.

 A recreated Jōmon village in the form of an experience park (Sarashina no Sato), which offers different activities, can be visited in Chikuma, Nagano.